Hot Rap Songs

 Hot Rap Songs (formerly known as Hot Rap Tracks and Hot Rap Singles) is a chart released weekly by Billboard in the United States.
 It lists the 25 most popular hip-hop/rap songs, calculated weekly by airplay on rhythmic and urban radio stations and sales in hip hop-focused or exclusive markets.
-Streaming data and digital downloads were added to the methodology of determining chart rankings in 2012.
+Streaming data, digital downloads and All-Format radio stations were added to the methodology of determining chart rankings in 2012.
 From 1989 through 2001, it was based on how much the single sold in that given week.
-The song with the most weeks at number one is "Old Town Road", with a total of 20 weeks.
+The song with the most weeks at number one is "Luther" by Kendrick Lamar and SZA, with a total of 43 weeks.

 Chart statistics and other facts

 Artists with the most number-one singles

 Note: Rihanna is a featured artist on all her number-one singles.